d2l-ai/d2l-vi/chapter_multilayer-perceptrons/underfit-overfit_vn.md

 ## Training Error and Generalization Error
 -->

-## Lỗi Huấn Luyện và Lỗi Khái Quát
+## Lỗi huấn luyện và Lỗi khái quát

 <!--
 In order to discuss this phenomenon more formally, we need to differentiate between *training error* and *generalization error*.